nolanbconaway/flask-imessage/readme.md

 - [ ] docs
 - [x] unit testing for the python infra
 - [ ] unit testing for the web infra
-- [ ] Set up production uwsgi server that is compatible with socketio
 - [ ] better grouping of chat IDs to human-readable identifiers, via contacts lookups.
 - [ ] better styling generally, as of right now this is at 0% styling.
 - [ ] more context on messages (delivered vs not, me vs not, read vs not, etc)